mikestagney/Numeral_System_Converter/README.md

 ## Things learned

 Implement an unfamiliar algorithm into working software.
-I had not converted fractional numbers to other bases.
+I had not converted fractional numbers to other number bases.

 ### Details